mohamedfattouhy/Olympic_Games_SQL/README.md

 This project is dedicated to solving problems with MySQL 8.0.
 This repository has been created to share solutions and tips for overcoming various MySQL-related challenges.

-This project is based on the following:  [SQL Project](https://techtfq.com/blog/practice-writing-sql-queries-using-real-dataset){:target="_blank"}
+This project is based on the following:  <a href="https://techtfq.com/blog/practice-writing-sql-queries-using-real-dataset" target="_blank">SQL Project</a>

 ### Objective